anujs2099/rhce-sample-exams_1st-edition/lab1.md

    - Make sure it includes the following defaults:
      - inventory points to the correct inventory file
      - remote user is ansible
+     - the remote user should not ask for password
      - host key checking is false
    - Make sure to set the following privilege_escalation steps:
      - all playbooks and ansible commands should run as root through sudo